freon4dsl/Freon-documentation/docu-content/030_Examples/050_Website_Integration/010_Getting_Language_Information/+page.md

 ## Unit Types in Model Drawer

-In this example web application, as in the standard Freon webapp, we show the information about the current model in a drawer panel.
+In this example web app, as in the standard Freon web app, we show the information about the current model in a drawer panel.
 For the names of the model unit types in this drawer we use the same approach as above.
 From the `langInfo` state variable we take the `unitTypes`, and loop over them.
 The inner list is where